ivov/nodemaker/README.md

 ## Operation

 1. Enter node params in `parameters.js`.
-(This file is also a functional example.)
+(This is also a functional example.)
 More info on editing params below.

-2. Run an operation.
+2. Run one of the following scripts:

 ```
 $ npm run [script]